are an excellent way to visit the ranch, recharge your batteries, meet some wonderful people, and make a contribution to this special land.

 1. We’re so excited to see you!
 Ekone is blessed to have friends like you, and we hope you’ll leave renewed and recharged, with new friends, warm memories, and a deepened connection to the Earth.

 2. Schedule…plan to arrive Friday between 5-7 if you can.
 We’ll share a potluck dinner that night, and then work together all day on Saturday.
 Saturday evening is a time for sauna, music, camaraderie and celebrating the day’s success.
-One more work shift on Sunday morning, and then time for play in the afternoon–hikes to the canyon, relaxing by the fire, or “horsing around,” weather permitting.
+One more work shift on Sunday morning, and then time for play in the afternoon–hikes to the canyon, relaxing by the fire, and enjoying the land.

-3. Accommodations…we’ll divvy up between the longhouse, round house, and the warm and cozy Skyfort.
-There are three rooms with honest to goodness beds in the lodge as well – donations are appreciated for these rooms, to help cover the time and cost of laundry and upkeep.
+3. Accommodations…depending on the season, lodging will include a variety of longhouse bunks, tipis, and a few limited rooms in the lodge.
+In the winter, some of our staff offer floorspace in the heated places.
 You’re also welcome to bring a tent for greater privacy.
 If you snore, please bring earplugs for everyone.
 Please do let us know what lodging you prefer, to help us plan.

 4. Kids…we LOVE kids at Ekone Ranch, but please consider carefully if a work party is the right environment for your children.
 We’re in a git ‘er done mode for work parties and the danger factor can be high (i.e. chainsaws and such…used in the safest possible ways, of course).
-Work parties are oriented towards adults.
-That said, if you want to bring your hardworking kids along, we’d love to have them!
-Please do: 1. let us know, 2. plan to supervise them carefully all weekend, and 3. consider making a donation.
+Work party atmosphere is oriented towards adults, and Ekone staff are not available for supervising children.
+That said, some kids are our hardest workers, and we don’t want to miss out on hardworking parents either!
+If bringing your kiddos seems like the right thing, we ask that you: 1. let us know, 2. plan to supervise them carefully all weekend, and 3. consider making a donation.
 And we can’t have unattended minors at work parties…sorry, Ekone teens!!

 - Something to share for Friday night potluck